 After all, aren’t God’s interests are always in our best interests?

-Question: How has God used difficulties to teach you about Him?
-You can leave a comment by clicking here.
+Tell me what you think: How has God used difficulties to teach you about Him?
+To leave a comment, just click here.